 What is this world coming to?
 Last week, I read three books of a genre that I ordinarily would never touch: The Bell Jar by Sylvia Plath, A Handmaid’s Tale by Margaret Atwood, and Room by Emma Donoghue.
-And I’m surprised to say… I didn’t totally hate them!
+And I’m surprised to say… I didn’t hate them!

 Now I sound surprised here because to be frank, I’m not a fan of feminist books.
 The message of feminism is great and all, but literary feminism has always managed me make me either really sad or really angry.